Yonea21/starter-academic/content/project/Python/index.md

 Assignment Operators
 ================

-If you assing a variable only with `=`, the value inside will be overwritten.
+If you assigne a variable only with `=`, the value inside will be overwritten.
 + assign `=`
 + add and assign `+=`
 + subtract and assign `-=`